aphp/redcap-helmchart/README.md

   You can override the initContainer in charge of retrieving the REDCap application, and add as many other initContainers you like to build your own retrieval logic.
 It might take some time to get into the logic, but you can help yourself with the few snippets presents [in the example directory](./examples/snippets/).

-## Continous Integration / Continous Delivery
+## Continuous Integration / Continuous Delivery

 This project contains a Github Workflow, which will :
-- Lint the Chart unsing `helm ct`
+- Lint the Chart using `helm ct`
 - Verify the generated Kubernetes resources using `Kubeconform`
-- Scan the Chart for anti-patterns and securoty issues using `Polaris`
+- Scan the Chart for anti-patterns and security issues using `Polaris`
 - Validates the Chart deployment on `KinD` using `helm ct`
-- Package en release the chart on Hithub using `helm-cr`
+- Package en release the chart on Github using `helm-cr`

 ## How can I contribute?